jbrazda/icai-migration-tools/README.md

 for example in test environments processes are left to fault on unexpected errors but in production they might be set to suspend on Fault which allows longer time to inspect them for root cause of failure or take corrective actions manually and resume process to running state.
-Successful resuming might also need elevated Persistence level.
+Successful resuming might also need elevated [persistence level][persistence_level].

 ### Suspend On Fault XSLT